chromaui/learnstorybook.com/content/vue/en/simple-component.md

 As we need to pass the same set of actions to all permutations of our component, it is convenient to bundle them up into a single `methods` variable and use pass them into our story defintion each time (where they are accessed via the `methods` property).

-Another nice thing about bundling the `methodds` that a component needs is that you can `export` them and use them in stories for components that reuse this component, as we'll see later.
+Another nice thing about bundling the `methods` that a component needs is that you can `export` them and use them in stories for components that reuse this component, as we'll see later.

 To define our stories, we call `add()` once for each of our test states to generate a story.
 The action story is a function that returns a set of properties that define the story -- in this case a `template` string for the story alongside the `components`, `data` and `methods` that template consumes.